FSMA Crypto Regime FCA warning: if you haven’t started, you’re already late — act now

 What are the FCA's Safeguarding Requirements?

-From this year onwards, the Financial Conduct Authority has introduced strengthened safeguarding requirements for payment and e-money firms, increasing regulatory expectations around how customer funds are protected in practice
+The Financial Conduct Authority (FCA) has strengthened its safeguarding regime for payment institutions and e-money firms, significantly increasing expectations around how customer funds are protected in practice.

-The FCA will expect firms to maintain resolution packs to support the return of customer funds in an insolvency scenario
+Firms are required to maintain resolution packs that enable the prompt return of customer funds in an insolvency scenario.
+These must be complete, accurate, and operationally usable.

 How can the Payment Practice help?